 The Audit Committee has determined that the rendering of all non-audit services by Ernst & Young, LLP is compatible with maintaining the auditor's independence.
-The fees listed under "Audit Fees" above were incurred for service related to the annual audit of the Company's consolidated financial statements, reviews of interim consolidated financial statements and services that are normally provided in connection with statutory and regulatory filings and engagements.
-In 2005, audit fees also include fees incurred for the audits of management's assessment of the effectiveness of internal controls over financial reporting.
-The fees listed under "Audit-Related Fees" above were incurred for service related to consultations regarding internal controls and other accounting matters, and the fees listed under "Compliance and Tax Fees" above were incurred for services related to federal and various state tax compliance and planning.
 All non-audit related services in the above table were pre-approved and/or ratified by the Audit Committee.
-The Audit Committee approves non-audit services by Ernst & Young on an ad hoc basis, and has vested authority with Raymond V. Dittamore, the chairman of the Audit Committee, to approve non-audit services as needed.
-The chairman's approval of non-audit services requires Audit Committee ratification later.
+The Audit Committee approves non-audit services by Ernst & Young on an ad hoc basis, and has vested authority with John W. Sayward, the chairman of the Audit Committee, to approve non-audit services as needed.
+The chairman's approval of non-audit services requires subsequent ratification by the Audit Committee.